Is it worth hiring a resume writer?

 Employers wade through the “fluff” resumes and focus on the ones that present value and are achievement based.
 Template or cookie-cutter resumes, starting off with the infamous objective statement, or making general fluff statements like “possess excellent communication skills,” “fast learner,” “team player,” etc. doesn’t cut it.

 Your resume needs to demonstrate your value, emphasize your skills and abilities, and include career achievements and contributions you’ve made to present and past employers.

 Career achievements are key because they reveal your strengths in so many areas like problem solving, project management, time management, team leadership, employee relations, and communicating effectively just to name a few.

 Keep in mind that any achievement you mention in your resume you must also be able to support.
 Anyone can claim to have achieved great things, but not everyone can support or prove that they actually did them.
 Be prepared to support your claim!

 Employers appreciate candidates who know what they have to offer and have taken the time to go beyond submitting a template or mediocre resume.
 It sends the message the candidate understands the employer’s time is a precious commodity and they have no intention of wasting it.

 How to Choose the Right Resume Writer:

 - Do Your Homework — There are thousands of career service professionals out there who provide resume writing services.
 But not all resume writers are created equal.
-If a writer claims to be a certified, verify it.
+If a resume writer claims to be a certified, verify it.
 Unfortunately, there are some dishonest people out there claiming to be credentialed when in fact they’re not.

 - Check Out Their Website — Find out to see if they specialize in your field or industry.
 Look for testimonials attesting to the quality of their work and how they’ve made a difference for their clients.

-- Contact at Least 3 Resume Writers — Based on your research and conversations, you’ll have a better understanding of how each writer can help you and if they’re a “good fit” or not.
-It also puts you in a position to make a well-informed decision.
+- Contact at Least 3 — Based on your research and conversation with each resume writer, you’ll have a better understanding of how they can help you and if they’re a “good fit” or not.
+Don’t settle.
+Take the time to research and make a well-informed decision.